faniereynders/faniereynders.github.io/_posts/2015-09-21-push-notifications-in-chrome-extensions-using-azure-notification-hubs.md

 > Instead of using Newtonsoft Json's `JsonConvert` you could just send a normal string payload.

 ## That's all folks!
-There you have it, it is that easy receiving push notifications in Chrome Extensions with Azure Notification Hubs.
+There you have it; it is that easy receiving push notifications in Chrome Extensions with Azure Notification Hubs.

 *Till next time!*